Child Care Program

 The nursery features a food station, cribs for nap time, play learning centers, an indoor play area and a covered, outdoor play area.
 Care givers spend quality time with the little ones nurturing them with gentle, loving care.
 Because the nursery is within the Lifeline Family Center residential facility, it is easy for new mothers to nurse and feed their babies on a schedule with their classes and educational program.

 Nursery staff and volunteers are trained professionals, certified in infant and adult CPR, and consistently taking continuing education courses.
-All staff and volunteers are required to pass an FBI background check, local police background check.
+All staff and volunteers are required to pass an FBI background check and local police background check.

 We are grateful to Ronald McDonald House for providing the grant which provided the outdoor play area equipment, turf, and canopy.
 Lifeline Family Center thanks the Kiwanis Chapters of Cape Coral, The Cape Coral Community Foundation, and The United Way of Lee, Hendry, Glades, and Okeechobee for their enduring support which has helped maintain this program for young mothers and their children.